 In Slide 11, discuss the concept of Art-Based Research.
 Ask a student to read the quote and then discuss as a class: Why might art-based research be important to an artist-activist?

-Slides 12: discuss the work of Doris Salcedo
+Slides 12-15: Present and discuss the work of Doris Salcedo, using the Notes View for background information.

-Ai Weiwei using the background information embedded in the “Notes View.”
+Slides 16-20: Present and discuss the selected works of Ai Weiwei, using the background information embedded in the “Notes View.”

 Art Challenge:

-Based on what they have learned about “art activism” and “arts-based research,” students create their own art works based on their selection of topics and research conducted.
+Slide 21 (and Handout): Based on what they have learned about “art activism” and “arts-based research,” students create their own art works based on their selection of topics and research conducted.
 They should be ready to explain their work in terms of choice of materials, the aesthetic decisions made in assembling them, and the conceptual basis for the work as a whole, including how it relates to their lives and experiences.

 Evaluation:

-Students will be evaluated based on their engagement with the interactive lecture, their involvement in the class discussionthe Art Challenge project.
+Students will be evaluated based on their engagement with the interactive lecture, their involvement in the class discussion, and the completion of the Art Challenge project.

 Closure: